google/wireit/README.md

   best way to set up monorepos.
 To use Wireit with npm workspaces, you'll just use standard npm workspace commands like `npm run build -ws`.

 - **Adopt incrementally**.
-Wireit can be adopted on a script-by-script basis.
-  Wireit scripts behave just like classic npm scripts, and a Wireit script can reference a classic npm script as a dependency.
-This lets you focus on optimizing the slow parts of your build without having to change everything all at once.
+Wireit scripts can be freely mixed with plain npm scripts, because Wireit scripts can depend on plain npm scripts, and because you run them in the exact same way.
+This means you can use Wireit only for the parts of your build that need it most, and you can try it out on a script-by-script basis without changing too much at the same time.

 ## Contributing